Is Your Non-Compete Clause Enforceable in Singapore?

 Are Non-Compete Clauses Legally Enforceable in Singapore?

-Singapore employers are generally entitled to restrain their employees from working for another organisation during their period of employment with them (i.e. “moonlighting“).
+Singapore employers are generally entitled to restrain their employees from moonlighting, or doing other jobs while working for them.

-- It is protecting a “legitimate proprietary interest” of the employer
+- The non-compete clause protects a “legitimate proprietary interest” of the employer, and

 - The scope of the non-compete clause is reasonable.